LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Related Work

 \subsection{Fuzzing for structured data}

-In applications that require structured input, the aforementioned methods might utilize an artificially constructed dictionary or automatically generate corpora to create test cases that meet the formats.
-However, blind random mutation strategies often disrupt the consistency of data formats, leading to the generation of numerous inefficient and ineffective test cases.
+Coverage-guided greybox fuzzing has been effective in identifying vulnerabilities in many real-world programs.
+However, with the increasing complexity of software development, many programs use highly structured data in special formats, which poses significant challenges for traditional fuzzing techniques.
+Traditional fuzzers primarily perform mutations at the bit level, requiring excessive attempts to mutate such structured data effectively.
+Moreover, blind random mutation strategies often disrupt the consistency of data formats, leading to the generation of numerous inefficient and ineffective test cases.

-Grammar guidance fuzzers can accurately identify the target input format.
+Fuzzers for structured data~\cite{wang2019superion, le2021saffron, mallissery2023demystify, zhang2024wasmcfuzz, meng2024large, koffi2024structuredfuzzer, shi2023aifore} can accurately identify the target input format.
 They can generate test cases that maintain the consistency of the format.
 This approach ensures that the generated test cases are not only valid but also effective in triggering and exploring potential vulnerabilities or issues within the application.
-Langfuzz~\cite{holler2012fuzzing} combines grammar-based fuzz testing and reusing project-specific issue-related fragments, maintaining the integrity of format and having a higher chance to cause new problems than random input.
+Three grammar-aware mutation operators have been found to be particularly effective in uncovering deep bugs~\cite{srivastava2021gramatron,aschermann2019nautilus}: random mutation, which involves selecting a random non-leaf non-terminal node and creating a new context-free grammars derivation subtree.
+Random recursive unrolling, which finds recursive production rules and expands them up to $n$ times.
+Splicing, which combines two inputs while preserving their syntactic validity.
+In addition, Langfuzz~\cite{holler2012fuzzing} combines grammar-based fuzz testing and reusing project-specific issue-related fragments, maintaining the integrity of format and having a higher chance to cause new problems than random input.
 QuickFuzz~\cite{grieco2016quickfuzz} leverages Haskell's QuickCheck and the Hackage to fuzz structured data.
 This integration, combined with conventional bit-level mutational fuzzers, negates the need for an external set of input files and eliminates the requirement to develop specific models for the file types being tested.
+Alternatively, WEIZZ~\cite{fioraldi2020weizz} employs a chunk-based mutator to generate and mutate inputs for unknown binary formats.
+Nevertheless, WEIZZ struggles to handle grammar-based formats such as JSON, XML, and programming languages.